 Mumbai Chhatrapati Shivaji International Airport

-The Mumbai CSIA is one of the best family-friendly airports in the world.
-The facilities provided, the ambience and the cleanliness inside the airport makes the whole experience of departures and arrivals a memorable experience.
+The Mumbai CSIA is one of the best airports for kids in the world.
+The facilities provided, the ambience and the cleanliness inside the airport make the whole experience of departures and arrivals a memorable experience.

 It narrates the story of India to its visitors through art and colours.
 The museum also beautifully essays how Indians live and experience multiple eras at once through this country’s diversity and legacy.